Hatton has 2-shot lead on hardest day at Bay Hill since '83

 As for the players?
 That depends on who was asked, and particularly what they shot.

-Brooks Koepka played his final four holes in even par for an 81, his highest score on the PGA Tour, surpassing the 80 he shot in the second round at Muirfield in the 2013 British Open.
+Koepka played his final four holes in even par for an 81, his highest score on the PGA Tour, surpassing the 80 he shot in the second round at Muirfield - the course in Scotland, not Ohio - for the 2013 British Open.

 Patrick Reed, who started the day three shots out of the lead, was still in the mix until two shots in the hazard on the 11th hole for a triple bogey.
 He three-putted for a double bogey on the 15th.
 And then it got ugly on the par-5 16th when his second shot from a bunker rifled through a tree and into the water.